 Market Sector Update

-- In addition, a number of property companies increased their dividend distributions, adding to the appeal for investors seeking income.
+- In addition, a number of property companies increased their dividend distributions, adding to their appeal for investors seeking income.

-- The Fund had a solidly positive return for the quarter, well above its benchmark index.
+- The Fund had a positive return (before the effect of sales charges) for the quarter, in line with but slightly below its benchmark index.

-- The Fund includes companies we believe offer favorable stock prices relative to our estimate of their intrinsic and net asset values, and it is well diversified by country, currency and property type.
+- The Fund’s portfolio includes companies we believe offer favorable stock prices relative to our estimates of their intrinsic and net asset values, and is well diversified by country, currency, and property type.
 We think the earnings of the companies in the Fund can grow in line with those in its index.

-- The Fund is tilted toward companies with what we believe are better quality assets, management teams capable of adding shareholder value and somewhat less leverage.
-We think these features provide the financial flexibility to enable the management teams to effectively execute their business plans.
+- The Fund is tilted towards companies with what we believe are better quality assets, management teams capable of adding shareholder value, and somewhat less leverage.
+We think these features provide the financial flexibility to enable these management teams to effectively execute their business plans.

 Investors should consider the investment objectives, risks, charges and expenses of a fund carefully before investing.
 For a prospectus, or if available a summary prospectus, containing this and other information for the Ivy Funds, call your financial advisor or visit us online at www.ivyfunds.com.
 Please read the prospectus or summary prospectus carefully before investing.